 What’s new for floodplain mapping?

-Recently, the City of Cedar Falls received their set of preliminary Flood Rate Insurance Maps (FIRM) from FEMA.
-The FIRM delineates the boundaries of the flood hazard areas in Cedar Falls.
+The Flood Rate Insurance Maps (FIRM) delineate the boundaries of the flood hazard areas in Cedar Falls.
 These maps are being revised using the latest technologies and the most current data so residents, homeowners, business owners and community officials may understand the local flood risk and keep people and property safe from floods.
 The flood mapping process information is found in the Flood Hazard Mapping Fact Sheet that will provide answers to common questions like: What has changed?
 What if a structure is shown in a different flood zone on the new map?
 Is there any recourse if I do not agree with the new map?
 How can I purchase flood insurance?
 The Summary of Map Actions will provide more information on the changes to the flood maps including a preliminary list of previously issued Letter of Map Change (LOMC) actions.

 Comments and questions can be submitted to the FEMA Map Assistance Center’s toll-free information line at 1-877-FEMA MAP (1-877-336-2627).